uneeb125/obsidian-notes/5th Semester/Notes/POM/CH2 Constraints and Challenges.md

 Catch phrases and unique terminology that instill organizations goal.
 ## Effect on managers
 - Decides what an organization can an can not do.
+- Low trust culture in employees leads to authoritarian leadership.
+### Effects on Goals
+#### Planning
+- Degree of risk
+- Individual or team planning
+- Degree of environment scanning.
+#### Organizing
+- Amount of autonomy designed into employee jobs
+- Tasks don by individuals or teams
+- Degree of manager interaction
+#### Leading
+- Degree of concern with increasing employee job satisfaction
+- Appropriate leadership styles
+- Dismissal of disagreements (even constructive ones)
+#### Controlling
+- Impose extra control or allow autonomy
+- Criteria to emphasize in performance evaluations
+- Repercussions for exceeding budget
 ### Example unspoken values
 - Look busy even if you’re not.
 - If you take risks and fail around here, you’ll pay dearly for it.